Last Bronx: Reception

 Last Bronx was already a hit and popular franchise in Japan before the home version's release, but it flopped in U.S. arcades, appearing in only a handful of venues in the country.

 Next Generation reviewed the arcade version, describing it as "a grittier, and in some ways more inventive product than the sometimes overly smooth efforts of AM2."
 The reviewer also praised the subtle techniques, use of the same intuitive three-button configuration used on all Model 2 fighting games, challenging opponent A.I., fluid animation, and intense sound effects.

 Assessments of the Saturn port's technical qualities were moderately positive, with praise for the smooth frame rate, high resolution, and motion trails left by weapons, but criticism for the glitching out of polygons.
 Sega Saturn Magazine said that the port has "some jaw-dropping visuals virtually indistinguishable from the coin-op original" while Next Generation attributed the compromises the port made as a sign that "developers are approaching the asymptotic side of [the] Saturn's graphics curve".

 The design and gameplay received a broader range of opinions from reviewers.
 GameSpot, which gave Last Bronx a negative review, said its biggest problem is that it fails to differentiate itself from Sega's previous fighting games.
 However, most reviewers said that the brutal gang style of the fighters were enough to set it apart from its predecessors.
 Next Generation, for instance, commented that "Weapons-based combat with VF response transform matches from stately martial arts trials to short, nasty, and brutish struggles for survival.
 And, truthfully, it's kind of refreshing to be nasty and brutish."
 Both GamePro and Dan Hsu of Electronic Gaming Monthly criticized that the cheap techniques, including the ability to take out half a character's health with a single combo, make the matches excessively short and mindless.
 Hsu's co-reviewer Shawn Smith instead praised the fact that no skill is required to do well in the game, even when playing against fighting game masters.
 Another common criticism was that there are too few characters.
 Most reviewers concluded that Last Bronx is clearly inferior to the earlier Saturn fighting game Fighters Megamix, though Smith said Last Bronx was "easily my favorite Saturn fighter."

 Next Generation reviewed the PC version of the game, stating that "It's too bad Sega dropped the ball because this coulda' been a contender."

-Merchandise
+Merchandise and adaptations

 Books

 A manga series was launched in the Asuka Fantasy DX collection and Last Bronx was also novelized by Asuka Books.